magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/kpn-things.md

 {% include images-gallery.html imageCollection="kpn-create-integration" showListImageTitles="true" %}

-We have pre-configured integration on ThingsBoard, but we need to configure KPN Things to send data to ThingsBoard.
+We have pre-configured integration on IoT Hub, but we need to configure KPN Things to send data to IoT Hub.

 ## Configure KPN Things